Last updated on June 2, 2023 at 01:32 pm

 What is Employee Communication?
 Complete Guide to Employee Comms

-Learn everything you need to know about employee communication for the modern workforce.
+Getting employee communication right is critical to a company’s success.
+In this guide, you’ll learn everything you need to know about employee comms for the modern workforce.

 Employee communication refers to the two-way communication between a company and its employees.
 It can also refer to the communication between employees and managers.
 Employee comms is also called internal communication.

-Employee communication includes all types of communication that happens within a company:
+Employee communication includes all types of communication that happen within a company:

 - Top-Down.
-This is all communication that comes from the executive team and is pushed down through the company.
-Often, companies rely on what’s called the Cascade of Communication where messages trickle down through management levels until messages reach hourly or entry level employees.
+This is the communication that comes from the executive team and is pushed down through the company.
+Often, companies rely on cascading communication, where messages trickle down through management levels until messages reach hourly or entry-level employees.